 What you can expect

-For a COVID-19 diagnostic test, you provide a sample of mucus from your nose or throat, or a sample of saliva.
+For a COVID-19 diagnostic test, a health care professional takes a sample of mucus from your nose or throat, or a sample of saliva.
 The sample needed for diagnostic testing may be collected at your doctor's office, a health care facility or a drive-up testing center.

 - Saliva sample.
-Though not considered the best way to get a good sample, a saliva test may be done if discomfort is an issue with a nose or throat swab.
+Some locations offer saliva tests.
+While a saliva sample may be a bit less sensitive than a mucus sample that's taken using a long nasal swab, a saliva test is easier to do and often less uncomfortable.
 You spit into a tube several times to provide a sample of your saliva to test.
 The tube is sealed before being sent to a lab for analysis.

 If you have a productive cough, your doctor may collect a sputum sample, which contains secretions from the lungs, a part of the lower respiratory system.
 The virus is more concentrated in the nose and throat early in the course of the infection.
 But after more than five days of symptoms, the virus tends to be more concentrated in the lower respiratory system.